How Long Does it Take to Fall in Love and How Do You Tell if it is Real?

 You might assume then that this proves it should take longer to fall in love.

-However, you can’t really discern what other factors affected the success (or failure) of those relationships.
+However, you can’t really discern what other factors affected those relationships’ success (or failure).

 Another study by YouGov and eHarmony (reported in New Scientist) found that the average time for men to fall in love is 88 days, while those same feelings of true love take women 134 days.

-88 days is just shy of three months, and even at 134 days, it still seems like the average time is well under six months.
+88 days is just shy of three months; even at 134 days, it still seems like the average time is well under six months.

 If you have been with someone for a year or more, and aren’t sure if it’s love, then it may be time to ask yourself some tough questions… and be honest about the answers.

-I am a hopeless romantic, and I believe in love at first sight.
+I am a hopeless romantic who believes in love at first sight.